Twister94/KOREAN-MIND-4RKR/README - KOREAN-MIND-4RKR.md

-POLYGLOT MIND & LANGUAGE INTERACTIONS -  MIND
+POLYGLOT MIND & LANGUAGE INTERACTIONS - KOREAN MIND
 ----------------------------------------------------

 A new language project has come on Github ! 🍾🍾🍾🍾🍾🍾